The Importance of Boosters: How Many Stem Cell Treatments Does a Child Need?

 Cumulative Effect

 The goal is to achieve a cumulative effect.
 The second treatment builds on the foundation of the first; the third builds on the second.
-Each treatment is another “push” to reduce inflammation and enhance neuroplasticity.
+Each therapy is another “push” to reduce inflammation and enhance neuroplasticity.

 Individual Response